austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 Thank you for considering Matrix.
 Many Discord users have migrated to Guilded after their accounts or communities have been shut down, but this is not recommended, explained below.

 Matrix has been a popular alternative to Guilded, but many people still don't get the why.
-We will start with why you should move from Guilded to Matrix, followed by comparisons of specific feature and some helpful tips.
+We will start with why you should join Matrix, followed by comparisons of specific feature and some helpful tips.
 But before we do that, let's start with...

 ## A Discussion on the Proper Definition of "Server"